Choke (sports): American football

 In a Wild Card playoff matchup between the Buffalo Bills and the Houston Oilers on January 3, 1993, the Oilers choked a 32-point lead to lose in overtime.
 This is the largest blown lead in a playoff game in NFL history and the second largest overall, after the Indianapolis Colts blew a 33-point lead to the Minnesota Vikings in Week 15 of the 2022 season.
 This game is known to this day as The Comeback, or locally in Houston as The Choke.

 In Super Bowl LI, the Atlanta Falcons choked away a 25-point lead to the New England Patriots, after holding a 28–3 lead late in the 3rd quarter.
 Tied 28–28, the game went to sudden death overtime, where the Patriots would score a game winning touchdown.
 This was the first Super Bowl to be decided in overtime, with Super Bowl LVIII being the only other instance this has occurred.
-Due to the Falcons’ offense never having the chance to receive the ball during the overtime, the NFL would further amend playoff overtime rules following Super Bowl LI to allow both teams one possession before the sudden death effect occurs.
+Due to the Falcons' offense never having the chance to receive the ball during the overtime, the NFL would further amend playoff overtime rules following Super Bowl LI to allow both teams one possession before the sudden death effect occurs.

 Association football

 The England national football team has been noted in the last 30 years, especially for their under-performance in major tournaments, and for their lack of success in penalty shootouts.

 In the first knockout round of the 2016–17 UEFA Champions League, Paris Saint-Germain F.C. lost a 4-goal aggregate lead to FC Barcelona.
 PSG had won the first leg at home by 4–0 and had scored an away goal at the Camp Nou to lead 5–3 on aggregate after 88 minutes.
 However, two late goals from Neymar and a stoppage-time winner from Sergi Roberto gave Barcelona a 6–1 win on the night and a 6–5 triumph on aggregate.
 Some commentators have called this one of the biggest chokes in footballing history.

-On matchday 3 during Bundesliga season 2022/23, Borussia Dortmund choked against Werder Bremen, who just promoted from 2.
+On matchday 3 during Bundesliga season 2022/23, Borussia Dortmund choked against Werder Bremen, who had just been promoted from 2.
 Bundesliga.
-Dortmund was leading 2–0 for 88 minutes but still managed to lose the match.
+Dortmund was leading 2–0 for 88 minutes but still managed to lose the match 2-3.